BOOKING AN APPOINTMENT IS DONE ONLINE

 Prior to your appointment, it is strongly advised to use wax softening drops or olive oil to help soften the wax before removal.

-Ideally they should be used 7 but up to 10 days beforehand, although a 5 days’ usage is often adequate for some people, because the longer drops are used for, then the more easily and comfortably the wax can be removed during your appointment.
+Ideally they should be used at least 3 -5 days beforehand, the longer drops are used for, then the more easily and comfortably the wax can be removed during your appointment.

 We may not be able to treat you if you are on a blood thinner dosage of 10mg or more.